-No government gets uncritical support, especially one elected to govern a nation of hyper-judgmental, compulsive nit-pickers.
-We are quicker to criticise than praise.
-But the SNP has a lot of implemented policies to chose from, if you don’t like the ones they espouse.
+No government gets uncritical support especially one elected to govern a nation of hyper-judgmental, compulsive nit-pickers.
+We’re quicker to criticise than praise.
+But the SNP has a lot of accomplishments to chose from if you don’t like the ones they espouse.

 Scotiaphobes will dismiss the lot.
 But there’s one thing they can’t deny: the SNP altered Scottish political life and discourse in a profound way – for the first time in 300 years we have a political party prepared to fight every inch to protect Scotland’s interests.
 We are empowered as individuals.
 Our voice matters.
 We’re heard, not treated as the herd.

 Lists are tedious; so, they’re grouped into categories.
-By this method you can send it all to friends and doubters alike, or lift off a section that you need.
+By this method you can send it all to friends and doubters alike, or copy a section that you need.

 In the beginning